emiadenuga/airline-performance-kpi-dashboard/README.md

 ## Key Questions
 - Which carriers have the highest delay and cancellation rates?
 - Which airports/routes are most operationally risky?
-- How does on-time performance change by month/season?
 - Where are severe delays most concentrated?

 ---